Release Notes¶

 [set_srctype_for_syslog]transform has been split into four dedicated routing transforms producing four new sourcetypes:linux:cron,linux:warn,linux:sudolog,linux:slapd.
 This clears the AppInspect pretrained-sourcetype warning and avoids field-extraction collisions withSplunk_TA_nix’s built-in[syslog]stanza.
 Existingsourcetype=syslogdata ages out per index retention; dashboards OR both old + new during the transition. -

 Branded LS app icons — orange “LS” mark on a dark rounded-square frame.
-All three apps (UI App, Data TA, Index App) ship the same icon set at 36×36 + 72×72 in regular + Alt variants.
+Both the UI App and the Data TA ship the same icon set at 36×36 + 72×72 in regular + Alt variants.

 -